a-albayrak/html-portfolio/README.md

-# html-portfolio
+# Abdullah Albayrak's Portfolio

-Portfolio made with HTML.
+The portfolio presents education, skills, projects, and contact information in a clean and simple webpage format.